 c2 = mgr.GetCustomer("Bob")

+As you can see from this example, a call to an overloaded method is directed to one implementation or the other depending on how it defines its parameters.
+At compile time, the Visual Basic .NET compiler is able to determine which specific overloaded method implementation it should call.
 If there is not an exact match between the number and type of parameters of the caller and a parameter list of an overloaded method, the Visual Basic .NET compiler will try to find a match using a set of promotion rules.
 For example, the Visual Basic .NET compiler knows it can promote a Short (16-bit integer) to an Integer (32-bit).
 Examine the following code:

 Dim c3 As Customer